ixjlyons/pelican-ghp/content/pages/home.rst

 devices apart.
 This started as an interest in robotics, but quickly became a more general enthusiasm for microcontrollers and such.
-I'm mostly familiar with Atmel's ATmega microcontrollers, but I've also done a little with TI's MSP430 and ARM Cortex M3/M4 (though not enough to setup a toolchain on the spot).
+I'm mostly familiar with Atmel's ATmega microcontrollers, but I've also done a little with TI's MSP430 low-power micros and ARM Cortex M3/M4.
+I've also been getting quite familiar with TI's TMS320 series DSPs and Xilinx FPGAs at work.
 I can do a pretty decent job with PCB layout and have had no total failures arrive from `OSH Park <https://oshpark.com/>`_.
 At some point, I would really like to build up some skills in designing and building guitar effects pedals.

 Other
 -----